farazAV/AppVirality-Android-SDK-2.0/README.md

 You can launch the GrowthHack from Mini notification.
 You can configure the Mini notification style and message from your AppVirality dashboard.
 You can control the visibility of this mini notification from dashboard, same as for a Popup.

-Use the below code to create a mini notification for launching growth hack
+Use the below code to show a mini notification for launching growth hack

 ```java
 import com.appvirality.AppVirality;